jqueuniet/netbox-go/apiv4_2/docs/BriefInterfaceRequest.md

 ### NewBriefInterfaceRequest

-`func NewBriefInterfaceRequest(device BriefDeviceRequest, name string, ) *BriefInterfaceRequest`
+`func NewBriefInterfaceRequest(device BriefInterfaceRequestDevice, name string, ) *BriefInterfaceRequest`

 NewBriefInterfaceRequest instantiates a new BriefInterfaceRequest object This constructor will assign default values to properties that have it defined,